kimkennedy06/RepData_PeerAssessment1/PA1_template.md

 The difference between means is **1411.9592** and the difference between medians is **371.1887**.

-Below is the calculaitons for finding the percent difference between the means and medians.
+Below is the calculations for finding the percent difference between the means and medians.

 ```r
 percent.difference.mean <- ((mean.total.steps2/mean.total.steps) - 1) * 100